3500 E. Independence Boulevard,

 The Capri Theatre became the first to show premiere engagements, that were exclusive to North Carolina.
 The Rex Harrison, Audrey Hepburn musical “My Fair Lady” had its North Carolina Premiere engagement here in 1964 where it played to capacity crowds during its exclusive roadshow run.
 Other N.C.
 Premiere’s that played the Capri Theatre were “Thoroughly Modern Millie” in 1967, as well as the documentary feature “Stockcar” in 1967 when it was still a single screen theatre.

-The theatre was ‘twinned’ in the mid-1970’s, when a second building was constructed that had 400 seats.
-By the early 1980’s, the original auditorium was split into two screens down the centre, making it a triple screen operation, now with a total seating capacity for 1,286.
-By 1986, the theatre was acquired by Carmike Cinemas, and by 1996, the Capri Theatre was closed.
+The theatre was ‘twinned’ on March 7, 1975, when a second building was constructed that had 400 seats.
+On November 20, 1981, the original auditorium was split into two screens down the centre, making it a triple screen operation, now with a total seating capacity for 1,286.
+By 1986, the theatre was acquired by Carmike Cinemas, and it was closed in 1996.

 Just login to your account and subscribe to this theater